-I conducted my audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the State of Utah Legal Compliance Audit Guide.
-Those standards and the State of Utah Legal Compliance Audit Guide require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the City and its major programs occurred.
-I believe that my audit provides a reasonable basis for my opinion.
-My audit does not provide a legal determination of the Airport's compliance with those requirements.
+My responsibility is to express an opinion on the Airport's compliance based on my audit of the compliance requirements referred to above.
+I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the State Compliance Audit Guide.
+Those standards and the State Compliance Audit Guide require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a direct and material effect on the Airport or its major state programs occurred.
+An audit includes examining, on a test basis, evidence about the Airport's compliance with those requirements and performing such other procedures as I considered necessary in the circumstances.

+I believe that my audit provides a reasonable basis for my opinion on compliance with general state compliance requirements.
+However, my audit does not provide a legal determination of the Airport's compliance.